nobitagit/blog/_posts/2019-8-1-vscode-tip-split-panes.md

 <img src="https://raw.githubusercontent.com/nobitagit/blog/gh-pages/images/2019-8-1-vscode-tip-split-panes.png" />

 These have no associated default keybinding and can be accessed via the palette.
-If you feel you want to have them available as a shortcut you can use [VsCode key shortcut editor](https://code.visualstudio.com/docs/getstarted/keybindings).
+If you feel you want to have them available as a shortcut you can use [VsCode key shortcut editor](https://code.visualstudio.com/docs/getstarted/keybindings) to add your custom key combination.